Everyone loves Glock.

 - Capacity: 10

-You want to talk about pistols that aren’t for everyone?
-Well, the Glock G29 is not for everyone.
-If you’re recoil sensitive and want something affordable to shoot, this ain’t it.
+I will say this upfront, the Glock G29 is not for everyone.
+If you’re recoil-sensitive and want something affordable to shoot, this ain’t it.

-The 10mm round works well for self-defense against vicious two-legged critters but also offers the power to take aggressive large animals.
+It’s a thick subcompact gun that chambers the famously hard-hitting and powerful 10mm Auto cartridge.
+The 10mm round works well for self-defense against vicious two-legged critters but also offers enough power for “woods carry”.

 It’s commonly used for bear defense, but it can be used to stop more than bears.
-It’s not so powerful to be uncontrollable against human threats, hogs, wild dogs, and more.
+It’s not so powerful as to be uncontrollable against human threats, hogs, coyotes, and more.

-But Glock took the 10mm by the reigns and shoved it into a very small and concealable platform.
-If you like 10mms, then the Glock G29 is for you.
+Glock took the 10mm by the reigns and shoved it into a very small and concealable platform.
+Front to back, the gun is about the same length as a G19, but a bit wider to accommodate a larger cartridge.

 Prices accurate at time of writing